uswds/uswds-site/_posts/2017-08-14-fec-case-study.md

 innovation specialist, to talk about the Federal Election Commission (FEC)’s use of the Standards on [fec.gov][].

-**Standards team:** How did you find out about the U.S. Web Design Standards?
+**USWDS:** How did you find out about the U.S. Web Design Standards?

 **Jennifer Thibault:** We knew of the USWDS project early on since it was kicked off by a team inside 18F.
 But, we needed to get out a